Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Application to traffic congestion problem

 \subsection{Simulation results}

-Using the above training settings and data, the trained model can be obtained.
-We then test the model performance under the system with Markov-jumping parameters.
+After the trained model is obtained, we test the model performance under the system with Markov-jumping parameters.
 The results of the open-loop density and speed evolution of the stochastic system are shown in Fig.~\ref{olresults}.
 The initial conditions and boundary conditions are denoted by a blue line and a red line, respectively.
 The open-loop density and speed of the stochastic system all oscillate during the simulation period.
 The results of the closed-loop with NO-approximated backstepping kernels are shown in Fig.~\ref{rhoandv}.
 It shows that the nominal controller with NO-approximated backstepping kernels successfully stabilizes the stochastic system.
 The traffic density and speed oscillations are removed after about 120s.
 We also compare the density and speed between the nominal controller and the nominal controller with NO-approximated backstepping kernels.
 The density and speed error is shown in Fig.~\ref{errrhoandv}.
 The density and speed errors are large and also oscillate at the initial stage of the simulation, then the error becomes small.
 The maximum density error is 4.04 veh/km while the maximum speed error is 1.31 km/h.